trident-project/trident/doc/source/Installation.rst

 yt installed, then skip to step 2.

-Step 1: Install yt.
-There are several methods for doing this all discussed in detail in the yt docs here: http://yt-project.org/docs/dev/installing.html Note that Trident currently requires the development branch of yt to work properly.
+Step 1: Install yt  There are several methods for doing this all discussed in detail in the yt docs here: http://yt-project.org/docs/dev/installing.html Note that Trident currently requires the development branch of yt to work properly.